jellyfin-archive/jellyfin-docs/general/clients/codec-support.md

 <sup>2</sup>DVB-SUB [(SUB + IDX)](https://forum.videohelp.com/threads/261451-Difference-between-SUB-and-IDX-file) is another name for VobSub files.

 <sup>3</sup>EIA-608/708 subtitles are embedded in private channels (channel 21) in a mpeg video codec.
+EIA-608 are standard CC subtitles with the black bar background while EIA-708 are typically SDH.

 ### Types of Subtitles